PharaohTools/pttest/README.md

 customised automation scripts.
 Provision your tests manually or with an Operating System agnostic method of ensuring environment stability.

-Testingkamen is modular. object oriented and extendible, you can pretty easily write your own module if you want functionality we haven't yet covered.
+PTTest is modular. object oriented and extendible, you can pretty easily write your own module if you want functionality we haven't yet covered.
 Feel free to submit us pull requests.

 This is part of the Pharaoh Tools suite, which covers Configuration Management, Test Automation Management, Automated